 The Nigella sativa plant, famous for its black seed, grows on a small shrub with green leaves and white and purplish flowers.

-Although you can find the plant growing around the world, its origins are believed to be in North Africa and Asia.
+Although you can find the plant growing worldwide, its origins are believed to be in North Africa and Asia.

 In fact, Egyptian Kings and Queens treasured the oil pressed from the seed as a remedy that offered whole-body protection, calling it the Pharaoh’s Oil.
-And history shows it was so popular it was mentioned in the bible and King Tut wanted to be buried with it for use in the afterlife.
+History shows it was so popular it was mentioned in the bible, and King Tut wanted to be buried with it for use in the afterlife.

 Because of the therapeutic potential of these natural actives, studies have been done on Nigella sativa to see how it can improve blood sugar, weight, immune function, and liver and kidney protection.
 It has also been investigated as a way to reduce spasms, relieve pain and fight off germs and infections — and much more.

-And of course, researchers have been extremely interested in the seed’s effect on cholesterol.
+And, of course, researchers have been highly interested in the seed’s effect on cholesterol.

 Study after study shows cholesterol benefits